 This vegan karaage is crispy, chewy, and juicy but is 100% plant-based and made in an air-fryer.
 Ready in 30 minutes for a quick, tasty Japanese dinner!

 What is Karaage?

 If you didn’t know, karaage is the Japanese version of fried chicken.
 The chicken is cut up into chunks and lightly battered with a mixture of flour and potato starch, or just potato starch, which makes it extra crispy.
 It’s less heavy than American fried chicken since it’s mostly chicken with just a thin layer of batter coating it.
 It’s typically served with a squeeze of lemon and maybe some shredded cabbage to help cut the grease, along with a bowl of rice.
 My mom makes chicken karaage every now and then, but since I eat a primarily plant-based diet, I haven’t had karaage in ages.

-This karaage, though, is 100% plant-based and made in healthier in the air-fryer.
+This karaage, though, is 100% plant-based and made in an air-fryer.
 The secret to its chewy, “meaty” texture?
 Frozen tofu!
 I heard about this trick years ago when I first switched my diet, but never really tried it out because I figured it wouldn’t have that much of a difference, and I just always forgot to freeze my tofu.
 But it is life changing!!
 Don’t be an idiot like me and wait years till you finally try it.
 The texture is so different from regular tofu.
 So chewy and not crumbly.

 When you thaw the tofu, you’ll see just how much water comes out.
 I usually press my tofu to get rid of some of the water so it can absorb other flavors better, but the amount of water that drains out of frozen tofu is crazy!
 Frozen tofu also acts kind of like a sponge, so it can absorb sauces/marinades really well.
 Plus it makes the tofu juicy and flavorful in every bite.